 The University of Prince Edward Island is home to the Atlantic Veterinary College, which serves all four Atlantic provinces: Prince Edward Island, New Brunswick, Nova Scotia, and Newfoundland and Labrador.

 Prince Edward Island Health Care

-History has brought many changes to the island but many elements have remained constant from the time P.E.I. joined Canada.
-Today while agricultural and fishing remain important industries connecting the island with its traditional roots, the province also boasts a modern service industry and booming tourism.
-And alongside the modern capital of Charlottetown, many of P.E.I.’s residents live in rural communities which retain a traditional feel.
+History has brought many changes to the island, but many elements have remained constant from the time P.E.I. joined Canada.
+While agricultural and fishing remain important industries connecting the island with its traditional roots, the province also boasts a modern service industry and booming tourism.
+Alongside the modern capital of Charlottetown, many residents live in rural communities that retain a traditional feel.

-As the capital of Prince Edward Island, Charlottetown is home to just under a third of its residents at 40 000 people.
-An additional 20 000 residents live in the area surrounding the provincial capital.
+As the capital of Prince Edward Island, Charlottetown is home to just under a third of its residents at around 40,000 people.
+An additional 20,000 residents live in the area surrounding the provincial capital.
 The city's economy is dominated by the public sector, with major federal, provincial and municipal government operations.
-Service and high-technology have also been major growth sectors in recent years, along with tourism.
-The city is home to the University of P.E.I., a comprehensive and well-respected university.
+Service and technology have also been major growth sectors in recent years, along with tourism.
+The city is home to the University of P.E.I., a comprehensive and well respected university.

 The city of Charlottetown has also been the backdrop for some important events in Canadian history.
 Despite the fact that P.E.I. did not join Canada until 1873, the city of Charlottetown hosted the famous conference where the groundwork was laid for the new nation of Canada.
-Over a century later, Charlottetown would once again host an important conference of a similar nature, as leaders from across the country gathered nearly 2 decades ago in the city for discussions on the Canadian constitution.
+Over a century later, in 1992, Charlottetown would once again host an important conference of a similar nature, as leaders from across the country gathered for discussions on the Canadian constitution.